supertestnet/superstore/README.md

 # Superstore
-A simple nostr webstore with whisper addresses for enhanced privacy
+A simple bitcoin webstore with whisper addresses for enhanced privacy

 # What is this?